The 2025-26 FAFSA and CASFA are now open! Complete your application today!

 How do I start a private occupational school in Colorado?

 To start a school, the first step is the application process.
-For information about the application process and application forms go to Division’s website (click here), and click on DPOS Connect.
+Access information about the application process and application forms and click on DPOS Connect.
 Refer to the user guides for a new school.
 After thoroughly reading the FAQ's, laws and regulations, if you have additional questions, please contact the Division at 303 862-3001 to go over the specific requirements about the approval process.

 What does the application process involve?